dcl-docs/project/README.md

 * To create a repo that is a copy, use the green _Use this template_ button above.
 * To create a non-repo, local copy, use _Clone or download_ > _Download ZIP_.

-An explanation of how to use this project can be found in [Project workflow](https://dcl-workflow.stanford.edu/project-workflow.html).
+An explanation of how to use this project organization can be found in [Project workflow](https://dcl-workflow.stanford.edu/project-workflow.html).

 Here is an [example project](https://github.com/dcl-docs/project-example) based upon this template.